United States Marine Corps Reconnaissance Training Company

 The United States Marine Corps Reconnaissance Training Company trains Marines in the amphibious environment as a Reconnaissance Marine, MOS 0321.
 It is under the Advanced Infantry Training Battalion (AITB) of the School of Infantry (West), Marine Corps Base Camp Pendleton, California.

-Scout Sniper Course

-The 59 day Scout Sniper Basic Course provides the operating forces with qualified Scout Snipers with the MOS 0317, who are proficient with advanced scouting and marksmanship skills.

 Marines Awaiting Reconnaissance Training (MART)

 This is the platoon that all junior Marines go to while preparing for RTAP.
 It is an intensive workout program that develops the Marines to the standards needed to successfully complete RTAP.
 It also provides manpower for working parties around the RTC barracks and training facilities.

 Marines in this platoon typically do a pool based workout in the morning followed by a land based workout in the afternoon.
 They are supervised by the Instructors, as well as by “Ropers”, i.e. Marines who have completed RTAP but are waiting to pickup with a BRC course.

 Reconnaissance Training and Assessment Program (RTAP)

 RTAP (formerly known as BRC Primer Course) is a 5 week course (25 training days) designed to select Marines that are physically and mentally able to attend and pass the Basic Reconnaissance Course (BRC).
 Candidates must pass a Reconnaissance Selection Aptitude Test on day 1 which includes a minimum 8 pullups, crunches, pushups, 3 mile run in maximum time of 22 minutes and 30 seconds and a 500 meter swim in 20 minutes wearing camouflage utilities RTAP focuses the students mental strength and physical fitness on land as well as in the water.
 Students can expect daily running, swimming and calisthenics required for the Basic Reconnaissance Course.
 Students receive training and evaluations on knots/management of mountaineering equipment, water survival advanced, combat conditioning, and land navigation practice/test.
 Any student can Drop on Request (DOR) and will be reassigned usually back to original unit or MOS.
 All students regardless of rank must attend and complete RTAP prior to attending the Basic Reconnaissance Course.